zimeke/Arduino-Clone/README.md

 ![Arduino Clone without connectors](https://github.com/user-attachments/assets/1b32d16d-f6b8-4050-adc0-0c11530b55bf)

-After soldering all the components, I checked each soldered connection using a multimeter to ensure that all connections were properly made.
-Afterward, I soldered the connectors and checked them as well to ensure proper connections.
-Fortunately, all the soldered joints were correct, so no further adjustments were needed.
+I started with the soldering of the ATmega16U2 component, as it proved to be the most challenging.
+After soldering, I inspected the connections using a magnifying glass to check for any short circuits between the individual pins, followed by verification with a multimeter.

+Next, I moved on to soldering smaller components, such as SOD-323 and 0603 size-code components.
+I used the following method for soldering these components:

+1. I first applied a small amount of flux to one pad of the component.
+2. Then, I placed solder on that pad.
+3. After that, I applied more flux to the pad and soldered the component's corresponding lead on the pad where the solder had previously been applied.
+4. Finally, I soldered the other lead(s) of the component.

+To check if the component was properly soldered, I pushed one of its leads with the hot soldering iron tip.
+If the component did not move, it indicated that the other lead was secured, confirming that the connection had been made.

+However, this method was not practical, because is some cases the solder mask came off during the pushing process.

 ![Arduino Clone](https://github.com/user-attachments/assets/6ae7c882-7071-4322-a1c5-160ab8250482)
 <p align="center">
   Arduino Clone board
 </p>
+After soldering all the components, I checked each soldered connection using a multimeter to ensure that all connections were properly made.
+Afterward, I soldered the connectors and checked them as well to ensure proper connections.
+Fortunately, all the soldered joints were correct, so no further adjustments were needed.

 ![Arduino Clone compared to Arduino UNO](https://github.com/user-attachments/assets/3747f3fa-b0d8-47f7-8aa0-9a67a52f108f)
 <p align="center">